Mary Dyer: Execution

-On 1 June 1660, at nine in the morning, Mary Dyer once again departed the jail and was escorted to the gallows.
-Once she was on the ladder under the elm tree she was given the opportunity to save her life.
+On 1 June 1660, at 9 A.M., Dyer once again departed the jail and was escorted to the gallows.
+Once she was on the ladder, under the elm tree, she was given the opportunity to save her life.
 Her response was, "Nay, I cannot; for in obedience to the will of the Lord God I came, and in his will I abide faithful to the death."
-The military commander, Captain John Webb, recited the charges against her and said she "was guilty of her own blood."
+The military commander, Captain John Webb, recited the charges against her and said she "was guilty of her own blood".
 Dyer's response was:

-Her former pastor, John Wilson, urged her to repent and to not be "so deluded and carried away by the deceit of the devil."
+Her former pastor, John Wilson, urged her to repent and to not be "so deluded and carried away by the deceit of the devil".
 To this she answered, "Nay, man, I am not now to repent."
 Asked if she would have the elders pray for her, she replied, "I know never an Elder here."
-Another short exchange followed, and then, in the words of her biographer, Horatio Rogers, "she was swung off, and the crown of martyrdom descended upon her head."
+Another short exchange followed, and then, in the words of her biographer, Horatio Rogers, "she was swung off, and the crown of martyrdom descended upon her head".

 Burial

-The Friends' records of Portsmouth, Rhode Island contain the following entry: "Mary Dyer the wife of William Dyer of Newport in Rhode Island: she was put to death at the Town of Boston with ye like cruil hand as the martyrs were in Queen Mary's time, and there buried upon ye 31 day of ye 3d mo.
+The Friends' records of Portsmouth, Rhode Island, contain the following entry: "Mary Dyer the wife of William Dyer of Newport in Rhode Island: she was put to death at the Town of Boston with ye like cruil hand as the martyrs were in Queen Mary's time, and there buried upon ye 31 day of ye 3d mo.
 1660."
 In the calendar used at the time, May was the third month of the year, but the date in the record is incorrect by a day, as the actual date of death was 1 June.
 Also, this entry states that Mary was buried there in Boston where she was hanged, and biographer Rogers echoed this, but this is not likely.
 Johan Winsser presents evidence that Mary was buried on the Dyer family farm, located north of Newport where the Navy base is now situated in the current town of Middletown.
 The strongest evidence found is the 1839 journal entry given by Daniel Wheeler, who wrote, "Before reaching Providence [coming from Newport], the site of the dwelling, and burying place of Mary Dyer was shown me."
 Winsser provides other items of evidence lending credence to this notion; it is unlikely that Dyer's remains would have been left in Boston since she had a husband, many children, and friends living in Newport, Rhode Island.